openshift-labs/cloud-native-guides/README.md

 ===

-An [APB](https://hub.docker.com/r/openshiftapb/cloudnative-workshop-apb) is provided for deploying the Cloud-Native Workshop infra (lab instructions, Nexus, Gogs, Eclipse Che, etc) on an OpenShift cluster via the service catalog.
+An [APB](https://hub.docker.com/r/openshiftapb/cloudnative-workshop-apb) is provided for deploying the Cloud-Native Workshop infra (lab instructions, Nexus, Gogs, Eclipse Che, etc) in a project on an OpenShift cluster via the service catalog.
 [Read more in the docs](https://docs.openshift.com/container-platform/3.9/install_config/oab_broker_configuration.html#oab-config-registry-dockerhub) on how to add an APB from DockerHub to the service catalog.

 Note that if you are using the _OpenShift Workshop_ in RHPDS, this APB is already available in your service catalog.